Why It Matters:

 Myth: When a spouse passes, the survivor gets that benefit too

 Well … sort of.
 If a higher earning spouse dies, his or her survivor can claim that higher retirement benefit.
-But that survivor gets a “combined” benefit, not both benefits.
-The survivor might get a “raise,” but total household income will decrease because Social Security doesn’t continue sending two checks.
+But if that survivor is also collecting Social Security, they’ll get a “combined” benefit that’s equal to the higher amount, not both benefits (theirs and their deceased spouse’s).
+The survivor might get a “raise” by collecting the higher benefit, but total household income will decrease because Social Security doesn’t continue sending two separate checks.
 Unfortunately, property taxes, cable TV, landscaper, and HOA costs don’t decrease because one less person lives in the household.
 That’s why it’s important to explore alternate sources of income such as annuities and investments.9

 Myth: When a spouse passes, Social Security provides for final expenses